Living in Virginia Vs West Virginia: Which Is the Better State?

 The Sperling Best Places Index helps compare the cost of living for two places using a system where the national average is set at 100.
 Any score below 100 indicates that the expense category is overall cheaper than average, while a score above 100 means it is more expensive.

 You might expect West Virginia to be the cheaper of the two states, and you would be right.
-When it comes to how much you spend to live, the Mountain State is the clear winner.
-Residents spend about 20% less than the national average on their overall cost of living.
-Every single category the index looks at is under 100.
+The Mountain State is the clear winner.
+In fact, it had the lowest cost of living of all US states during the first quarter of 2024.

 Here’s the full breakdown: